 - Sweet but not too sweet.
 If you've been a long-time reader, you'll know how I don't like my cakes overly sweet.

-- Frosted with the most delicious frosting - cream cheese whipped cream frosting added with just a hint of instant coffee to compliment the mocha cupcakes.
+- Frosted with the most delicious frosting - cream cheese whipped cream frosting added with just a hint of instant coffee to compliment the cupcakes.

-What do mocha cupcakes taste like?
+What do these cupcakes taste like?

 Of course, I had to make it really special by adding whipped cream and chocolate chips on top.